-- 6. A means to associate calendars with the time units in a flexible way in O-Plan should be provided. - 7.
-A way to specify numerical comparisons rather more directly than through compute conditions is envisaged. - 8.
-A way to give conditional conditions relating to compute conditions is envisaged. - 9.
+- 7. A means to associate calendars with the time units in a flexible way should be provided. - 8.
+A way to specify numerical comparisons rather more directly than through compute conditions is envisaged. - 9.
+A way to give conditional conditions relating to compute conditions is envisaged. - 10.
 A method of specifying an open-ended set of effects instantiated from a set of matching objects is being considered.
 E.g.